St Mary's Church, Twickenham: History

 The church stands on the site of an earlier one and incorporates its 15th-century medieval tower.
 On 9 April 1713 the ancient church's 14th-century nave collapsed.
 The painter Godfrey Kneller was a churchwarden of St Mary's at the time and was active in the plans for reconstruction in the Neo-classical style by the local architect John James.

 A local resident, Lady Wentworth, wrote a month after the collapse that it had been foreseen by a new vicar, Dr Pratt:

 Dr Pratt had insisted that a tabernakle be erected in the churchyard, prior to the collapse.
 Soe he preached there and exhorted al to giv thanks for thear great deleverenc for the church not falling when they wear in it, it being then standing.
 The people all laughed at him, and in a weeks time it fell to the ground, soe all the parish contrebutse to the building of it.

 Inside the 18th-century church some older monuments have survived from the medieval nave, including a brass to Richard Burton, the King's chief cook, and Agnes his wife, dated 1443.

-Inside the church are some fine monuments including those to:
+Other monuments include those to: